Blog | Technology

 Pavan Gupta leads the AVA group at Brillio, engaging deeply with tier-1 operators and network OEMs, providing product and business expertise.
 He has an extensive background in 4G, 5G, SDN, NFV, MEC, Telco Cloud, Open-Source software, cloud networking, and private networking.
 With the right mix of technical expertise and business acumen, Pavan has led the design, development, and go-to-market initiatives for carrier-grade products and services in the US and India.

 Cloud providers are now gearing up to become network operators.
 For example, AWS, through its CloudWAN service, enables inter-regional cloud connectivity without going through the public internet.
 Another service from AWS, Sitelink, serves as IP transport to route customer traffic to private data centers—which public internet or private MPLS networks have traditionally been doing.
 Comparable network service offerings from Google and Microsoft are Google Network Connectivity Centre (NCC) and Azure Virtual WAN.
+These represent the hyperscale network models that are reshaping enterprise connectivity.

 Depending upon their business requirements, customers who prefer secured and reliable network connectivity to the cloud can choose from some of the following options:

 Use services from a network operator that connects directly to the CSP network in the collocated data centers.
-Various telecom and network operators such as AT&T, Verizon, and Lumen Networks offer Layer-1, Layer-2, and Layer-3 network services to the cloud.
+Various telecom and network operators such as AT&T, Verizon, and Lumen Networks offer Layer-1, Layer-2, and Layer-3 network services to the hyperscaler cloud.
 Typically, they interconnect with CSPs through their services, such as AWS DirectConnect, Azure ExpressRoute, or Google Partner Interconnect.

 CSPs pursue the same model when it comes to utilizing their backbone network.
 Customers are charged based on data they transfer monthly over their backbone network.
 In addition, hourly charges are levied for network elements that facilitate routing, network security, and network attachments to cloud services and resources (for example: VMs, containers, and databases).